 Step 3: Brew tea.

-For 1 gallon of boozy booch, you will need to brew 14 cups of organic black tea with 8 tea bags in spring (or RO) water and 1 cup of organic sugar.
+For 1 gallon of boozy booch, you will need to brew 14 cups of organic black tea with 8 tea bags in spring (or reverse osmosis) water and 1 cup of organic sugar.

 Step 4: Allow the tea to cool before adding in your gallon fermenter.
 Add your SCOBY and the starter culture liquid that come along with it.
 Allow to ferment for 10 days with a clean t-shirt or breathable cloth secured over the top to prevent fruit flies from accessing the inside.
 The fermentation organisms require oxygen flow through the cloth to reproduce and grow more SCOBY and beneficial enzymes/acids.

 Step 5: Second fermentation time!

 After step 4, remove the SCOBY.
 You essentially have “normal” kombucha with only a trace amount of alcohol.
 The pH has dropped considerably as more beneficial acids are produced.
 If it’s too acidic (like vinegar) the second fermentation may not start or complete, so make sure to taste along the way (days 7-10) and catch before it becomes overly sour.

 Ordinarily, you would add any flavorings of choice and then distribute into smaller jars or swing top bottles.
 But to make your booch boozy, you’ll need a second round of fermentation.